Southern England’s Premium 1940s Ukulele Player and George Formby Tribute Act

-Matthew Quilliam plays the hits of Britian’s favourite ukulele player.
+Matthew Quilliam plays the hits of Britian’s favourite ukulele player, George Formby.
+The greatest star of the 1940s, Formby’s cheeky lyrics and catchy melodies kept Britain smiling throughout the blitz.
 Blending an authentic look and wit with his own trademark style, you can be sure that everything will ‘turn out nice again!’

 As well as his Formby impression, he works as a full time performer across the UK at weddings, concerts, cabaret spots, on cruise ships and festival and theatre stages.